 If you’re into bodybuilding, then the chances are that you like showing off your chest.
-It’s one of the glory muscle areas, but training them with just free weights can be a bit limiting.
+It’s one of the glorious muscle areas.
+However, training on your chest with just free weights can be a bit limiting.

-But before you just try a random set of chest exercises, find out how using resistance bands the right way can make a huge difference to your success rate.
+But before you just try a random set of chest exercises, find out how using resistance bands the right.
+It can make a huge difference to your success rate.

 Our Top Resistance Band Chest Exercises